Longwater1234/WedemyClient/README.md

 # WedemyClient

 (Frontend Repo).
 Clone of Udemy, built using Vue 3 + Typescript + Element Plus + Injector/Provider API (No Vuex!).
 This App is also integrated with PayPal and CreditCard checkout (both powered by **Braintree Payments**).
+Default PORT 8080.

 ### Backend Repo